-In 1971 while living there, he received a phone call from Mick Fleetwood asking him to come to London.
+In 1971 while living in Paris, he received a phone call from Mick Fleetwood asking him to come to London.
 Fleetwood met him at the airport, Welch told the Nashville Tennessean in 2003.
 “He was driving a yellow VW.
 He was 6-6 and weighed about 120 pounds.
-He was a strange-looking human being.”Welch was invited to join Fleetwood Mac, and along with fellow newcomer Christine McVie, Bob helped to steer the band away from Peter Greene/Jeremy Spencer’s blues roots into a more melodic direction.
+He was a strange-looking human being.”Welch was invited to replace founding guitarist Peter Green to join Fleetwood Mac, and along with Christine McVie, Bob helped to steer the band away from Peter Green/Jeremy Spencer’s blues roots into a more melodic direction.

-Bob met his wife Wendy Armistead Welch at Johnny Depp’s club the Viper Room, by the time they met it was called Central.
-They got married in 1985, moved to Nashville, Tennessee in 1990, they had no children.
+Bob then met his wife Wendy Armistead Welch at Johnny Depp’s club the Viper Room, when it still was called Central.
+They got married in 1985, moved to Nashville, Tennessee in 1990, and had no children.

 Wendy Welch was given credit by her husband, in his own words he said: